 Aspen is where you go to see and be seen.
 The best oxymoron we uncovered is that so few Aspenites actually ski.
 This makes for fantastic un-crowded skiing and admittedly great star spotting.
 Curl up by the roaring fire in couches at The Limelight Hotel’s Lobby Bar, the place for après ski, and watch the parade of furs and cowboy boots.

-We had a drink with comedian Carrot top and apparently just missed Melanie Griffith.
+At the St Regis, we had a drink with comedian Carrot top and apparently just missed Melanie Griffith.
 Our First Tracks ski instructor lives next to the “Dons,” Henley and Johnson.
-That’s all the name-dropping I have for you.
+That’s all the Aspen name-dropping I have for you.

 Unlike Aspen’s glitzy après ski scene, Vail skiers and riders go directly to the bars and pubs that line the downtown in their ski boots – a slightly more hard-core crowd.
 Vail appears the more rowdy of the alpine hamlets, but I cannot fairly attest to which town has better nightlife.
 After all the skiing we did, the pillow won.